FFathan/DigiNote/ML/README.md

 6. Finally, feed the pre-processed image into the model to begin the recognition process.

 ## What can be improved
+[NOTE: if during testing encountered error or fail, thats because the pre-processing image functions (ex: contour detect, bound boxing, thresholding filter) are not very good.
+It still need some work to get perfect image before it feeded to the model.
+The model it self works fine.
+Just need better pre-processing functions.]
 - Train the model with more data, bigger dataset.
 - Use a dataset with more variety of words, more characters, and more languages.
 - Use better pre-processing function for feeding the data into the model.
 (Using batch sizing instead of feeding the data one by one).